justin2004/weblog/reason-over/README.md

 Side note:

-Someone in academia might think "proposed an extension to a standard" looks good on a CV but wouldn't "wrote a tool that became the cURL of remote SPARQL reasoning" look better?
+Someone in academia might think "proposed an extension to a standard" looks good on a CV but wouldn't "wrote a tool that became the cURL of remote-ish SPARQL reasoning" look better?
 I don't even need to link to cURL.
 You know what it is and how useful it is.

 ## Make something that works today